Project

 has multiple problems.
 First, the block enclosed by braces looks like it is attached to the "if" condition, but it is not, which is highly confusing.
 Second, if you are going to unref() submit_tuple whenever it is not null, you must be sure to set it to null after you unref() it; otherwise, you may try to unref() it again.

-#9 Updated by John Lindgren almost 12 years ago
+#9 Updated by John Lindgren over 12 years ago

 Also, you set item->is_http_source to FALSE in create_item(), and then set it to its proper value after create_item() returns.
 It would be clearer to pass the proper value to create_item().

-#10 Updated by Michael Jacobs almost 12 years ago
+#10 Updated by Michael Jacobs over 12 years ago

 Thanks for the feedback.